Skip to Content

 SALTIST800020/550, 25/440, 30/37050/730, 65/590, 80/4401MBB, 7CRBB, 1RB335.3:153.3”30

 While the smaller 2500 – 4000 series are good for inshore fishing, they are on the heavier side of quality reels designed specifically for saltwater fishing.
-If you are gong to be targeting larger snook and bull reds, then a 4000 is going to do the trick loaded up with 280 yards of 30 lbs mono.
+If you target larger snook and bull reds, a 4000 will do the trick, loaded up with 280 yards of 30 lbs mono.

 Pros